Brain researcher wins prestigious medal

 He pioneered the establishment of a world-leading research platform – the Hugh Green Biobank —which allows potential medications for brain disorders to be tested directly on human brain cells that have been generously donated by people for use in research.

-This innovative approach, which has not been previously attempted, will accelerate the development of effective medications for brain disorders ranging from concussion to Alzheimer’s and Parkinson’s diseases, to brain cancers.
+His hope is that this innovative approach, which has not been previously attempted, will accelerate the development of effective medications for brain disorders ranging from concussion to Alzheimer’s and Parkinson’s diseases, to brain cancers.

 In 2019, Dragunow founded the Freemasons Neurosurgery Research Unit, which facilitates collaborative research partnerships between Auckland City Hospital and the Centre for Brain Research.

-He made major contributions to the initial discovery of trofinetide, which is now approved by the Food and Drug Administration in the United States of America as the very first effective treatment and hope for young women affected with the tragic brain disorder, Rett syndrome.
+He made important contributions to the initial discovery of trofinetide, which is now approved by the Food and Drug Administration in the United States of America as the very first effective treatment and hope for young women affected with the tragic brain disorder, Rett syndrome.

 In awarding this medal, the selection committee noted that Dragunow is a highly innovative neuropharmacologist.